Ben Nelson: Governor of Nebraska (1991-1999)

-U.S. Senator
+U.S. Senator (2001-2013)

 2000 election

 Nelson was nominated by the Democrats for the Senate in the 2000 election after his fellow Democrat, incumbent Bob Kerrey, announced his retirement.
 His opponent was Attorney General Don Stenberg.
-Nelson won the election with 50.99% of the vote after a campaign in which he spent 50% more ($1,004,985) than Stenberg.
-Despite initially pledging to work together, Nelson and now fellow U.S. Senator from Nebraska Hagel had a somewhat frosty relationship.
+Nelson won the election with 51% of the vote after a campaign in which he spent 50% more ($1,004,985) than Stenberg.
+Despite initially pledging to work together, Nelson and his fellow colleague Hagel had a somewhat frosty relationship.

 2006 election

 Nelson was thought to be in danger of losing his seat in 2006, as it was thought his successor as governor, Mike Johanns, was almost certain to run against him; that speculation ended when Johanns was appointed U.S. Secretary of Agriculture.
 With Johanns's move to Washington, few high-profile Republicans stepped up to run against Nelson, as the state party focused its attention on the governor's race.
 The Republican nomination was won by Pete Ricketts, a former TD Ameritrade executive.

-In the general election, Nelson was endorsed by the National Rifle Association, Nebraska Right to Life (National Right to Life's state affiliate), Nebraskans United for Life, the U.S. Chamber of Commerce, the National Federation of Independent Businesses, Nebraska Farmers Union PAC, National Farmers Union PAC, the Veterans of Foreign Wars PAC, the Business-Industry Political Action Committee, and the Omaha Police Union, all conservative-leaning groups.
+In the general election, Nelson was endorsed by the National Rifle Association of America, Nebraska Right to Life (National Right to Life's state affiliate), Nebraskans United for Life, the U.S. Chamber of Commerce, the National Federation of Independent Business, Nebraska Farmers Union PAC, National Farmers Union PAC, the Veterans of Foreign Wars PAC, the Business-Industry Political Action Committee, and the Omaha Police Union, all conservative-leaning groups.

 Nelson defeated Ricketts 64%-36%, the biggest victory margin for a Democratic Senate candidate in Nebraska since Edward Zorinsky won 66% of the vote in 1982.
 In doing so, he received the votes of 42% of Republicans and 73% of Independents on top of 96% of those from his own party.
 He also won all but 13 counties in the western part of the state, a surprising feat in normally heavily Republican Nebraska.

 Political positions

 Abortion

 Nelson is anti-abortion.
 In the 2006 election, he was endorsed by Nebraska Right to Life and Nebraskans United for Life.
-He lost Nebraska Right to Life's support after voting for the Senate version of health-care legislation, the Patient Protection and Affordable Care Act, which did not contain the Stupak language.
+He lost Nebraska Right to Life's support after voting for the Senate version of health-care legislation, the Affordable Care Act, which did not contain the Stupak language.

 Earmarks

-In July 2007, Senator Tom Coburn criticized earmarks that Nelson had inserted into the 2007 defense spending bill, alleging that they would benefit Nelson's son Patrick's employer with millions in federal dollars, and that the situation violated terms of the Federal Funding Accountability and Transparency Act of 2006, which the Senate passed but had not yet been voted on in the House.
+In July 2007, Senator Tom Coburn of Oklahoma criticized earmarks that Nelson had inserted into the 2007 defense spending bill, alleging that they would benefit Nelson's son Patrick's employer with millions in federal dollars, and that the situation violated terms of the Federal Funding Accountability and Transparency Act of 2006, which the Senate passed but had not yet been voted on in the House.
 Nelson's spokesperson said he did nothing wrong and was acting with "an abundance of caution" when he withdrew the amendment after the new Senate Ethics Rules were passed.
 Some government watchdogs, including Public Citizen, commented that the earmark probably didn't violate ethics rules.
 More than one publication questioned Coburn's motives, as his criticism did not include his own state delegation's earmark requests.